Cashing Out Your MTGO Collection

 - You receive payment from Dealer

-Occasionally people will balk at the third step – providing your login information.
+While not a process we do here any longer, occasionally, some dealer's request you provide your login information.
 If this is requested of you, it is absolutely, 100% normal.
-If you’ve chosen a name from my list above, you should have no hesitation that you will be scammed in any way.
+If you’ve chosen a name from my list above, you should have no concern that you will be scammed in any way.
 If you’re selling to someone not on the list – you need to be sure you’ve chosen someone trustworthy.
 There are two reasons dealers typically want access to the account – (1) it facilitates transfer of the cards logistically – most dealers use a bot to control both accounts and this saves everyone time and (2) it allows the dealer to easily confirm that everything priced is included on the account prior to transfer. #2 is the most important part here.
-Some people are still uncomfortable with the approach after I explain this to them, which is perfectly fine.
+Some people are still uncomfortable with the approach even after it's been explained to them, which is perfectly fine.
 If the collection is small and can be traded in one trade (400 cards or less), you might get an exception here.
 If it is any larger than that, I recommend you choose option #2 (self-liquidation).

 A final note on the process – you are the one sending first in this scenario.
 The reputation of your buyer is paramount.
 You can break down a transaction into smaller, bite-sized chunks (say a $1000 collection in increments of $200) to reduce the risk, but as I mentioned above, if you are using Paypal to receive the money, there is no guarantee you won’t get hit with chargebacks or other schemes after you’ve received the money – sometimes as long as 6 months down the road.